guettli/programming-guidelines/README.md

 should return the data of the user with the id 12345, then your code needs to access the database.

+If the same code works in one environment, but not in a different environment, and you don't know why, then this tool might help: [dumpenv](https://github.com/guettli/dumpenv) it writes the environment to a list of files, which you can compare with your favorite diff tool (e.g. Meld).

 ### Zen of Python

 [Zen of Python](https://www.python.org/dev/peps/pep-0020/) (Written by